makerdao/auction-keeper/README.md

 #### Minimize load on your node

-To start `flip` auctions, the keeper needs a list of urns and the collateralization ratio of each urn.
+To start `clip` and `flip` auctions, the keeper needs a list of urns and the collateralization ratio of each urn.
 There are two ways to retrieve the list of urns:
  * **Set `--from-block` to the block where the first urn was created** to scrape the chain for `frob` events.
     The application will spend significant time (>25 minutes for ETH-A) populating an initial list.
 Afterward, events will be queried back to the last cached block to detect new urns.
 The state of all urns will be queried